christ-offer/gpt-functions-gui/README.md

 * knowledgebase_read_entry - read a knowledgebase entry
 * python_repl - run python code
 * read_csv_columns - read columns from a csv file
+* image_to_text - convert an image to text caption using Coca, based on CoCa clone from: https://huggingface.co/spaces/fffiloni/CoCa-clone

 ## System Messages